 The argument cacheobject is the name of a pre-existing cache that you have created in the disk group for use with space-optimized snapshots.
+To create the cache object, follow step 9 through step 12.

 If several space-optimized snapshots are to be created at the same time, these can all specify the same cache object as shown in this example: